 I liken it to: What’s the ROI of my keyboard or the monitor I’m currently using to write this?
 Without them, I couldn’t even do my job.
 They are must-haves.
 A good technology needs assessment will help identify those as well.

 Also consider comparing notes, Scott said.
-What percentage are peers spending of their budgets?
+What percentage of their budgets are peers spending on technology?

 Approaches for your technology assessment

 I like to break these approaches down into two areas:

 A new technology solution comes along that solves a problem I didn’t know I had.

 I have a specific problem I’m trying to solve with a technology solution.